 Perhaps the most common problem trekkers suffer from is the Nepali propensity to answer questions with a ‘yes’.
 As well as using open questions, also make sure the person is qualified to answer your questions.
 It’s amazing how often you hear trekkers asking how long it takes to walk somewhere and being answered by a local who doesn’t own a watch and has a completely different concept of time!

-Before you and/or your agency start buying food, booking tickets and employing staff you need to get the rules of the trek agreed with your guide and/or trekking agency.
+Before you start buying food, booking tickets and employing staff you need to get the rules of the trek agreed.
 Some common issues you should be completely clear about: